rachithaiyappa/rachithaiyappa.github.io/teaching/index.md

 ## Week 4: Quantiative (Panic attack!)
-This week, I also taught them about estimates and order of magnitudes.
+This week, we discussed about estimates and order of magnitudes.
 What does it mean to say something is 10 times bigger or smaller than something else.
-I was trying to give them a picture
+I was trying to give them a picture of what simple estimates can do for us.
+During my time in Bangalore, Dr. Vishu had showed us a clip (unable to find that now) when the lot of us were discussing why road widening, is a bad idea in order to solve the traffic crisis in Bangalore.
+Simply put, in road widening is just a temporary solution which will only invite the roads to get more congested with more traffic inflow as time progresses.
+Stating this as an example, I reached a point where we discussed the need for more public transport in India, especially in the Indian metropolitan cities.
+This went back to the discussion of last week about climate change and also connected it to an estimate problem best described by the following gif.

 ![Alt Text](https://static.independent.co.uk/s3fs-public/indy100/bkxvOI93HVe/29187-m4oqnr.gif?fbclid=IwAR0xOW_sArtmn0tUdZwoHXDEbHFDvbYRQwNg9fRICKOIY8-5zlLz-8vcPg0)

+Additionally, the discussion about logarithms and the need for it came.